PyGSDR/PyGS/instruction_gsr_examples.md

     > <img width="500" src="https://github.com/PyGSDR/PyGS/blob/main/example_figures/axis_parameters_alongsc.png">
   - Four pressures versus A'.
     > Panels show Pt'(A'), Bz'(A'), p'(A'), and PBz'(A').
-    > For a flux rope, it must have a good double-folding pattern between two branches of Pt'(A') or Bz'(A').
+    > For a flux rope, it must have a good double-folding pattern between two branches of Pt'(A').
+    > Bz'(A') curves usually also have the double-folding pattern except for those large-beta flux ropes.
     > <img width="500" src="https://github.com/PyGSDR/PyGS/blob/main/example_figures/axis_4_pressures.png">

 - On the terminal, it will ask you to answer "y" or "n" to **Is the optimal invariance direction found**?